mpifr-vlbi/eht2023_difx_templating/README.md

 Although the scans were recorded on ALMA Mark6, they have no baselines, leading to issues under CASA.
 Thus the problematic ALMA-only scans are commented out in the DiFX correlation setup.

-The SMT 345G receiver is not sideband reparating, band 4 folds onto band 1, band 3 onto band 2.
+The SMT 345G receiver is not sideband reparating.
+Receiver LSB folds onto USB.
-According to Slack posts in #smt_backend on 12 April 2023, there was also not enough IF power to effectively split the signal to all four R2DBEs.
-It might be that two Mark6 recorded "blank" noise and only the other two (which?)
-Mark6's have actual on sky signal data.
+According to Slack #smt_backend on 12 April 2023, b1 b2 Mark6 recorders had no IF signal.
+A. Lowitz confirmed that the 345G "USB" IF was routed to b3 b4 Mark6 recorders, and the setup was identical to EHT 2021 and the standard EHT tuning was used.

 # TODO